-Invertigo Dance Theatre’s Formulae & Fairy Tales places the worlds of mathematics, artificial intelligence and cryptography into a vivid, twisted fairy-tale palette of romanticized beauty.
+Invertigo Dance Theatre’s Formulae & Fairy Tales places the worlds of mathematics, artificial intelligence and cryptography into a vivid, twisted fairy-tale palette.
 The multi-dimensional story casts the life of Alan Turing, mathematical genius and World War II codebreaker, into the Technicolor and mythologized ideas of his favorite film, Disney’s Snow White and the Seven Dwarfs.
 Step into a world of lush dance, dynamic theatre, math, sex, fairy tales, humor and death.

 About The Artist